Speiger/Primitive-Collections/README.md

 - Suppliers
 - Bi/Consumers

+## Current Level of Stability
+Since this is a relatively new Library, stability was not perfect and some areas are not perfect yet.
+Thanks to @ben-manes we now have Roughly 16000 test covering Maps/Sets/Lists.
+These tests cover Javas Collection API completely and ensuring a Stable implementation.
+These freshly added tests allowed me to squash thousands of issues according to Googles Test Library (Guava-Tests).
+These will be expanded on as time goes on.

+One know aspect of Instability is SubSets and SubMaps.
+They require full rewrites to be fully stable.
+So it is not advised to use them until these issues are addressed.
+PriorityQueues are tested separately and ensure basic functionality though GuavaTests are planned.
+They just require a custom implementation to run.

+As a summary: Stability is good/excellent, unless you need SubSets/SubMaps

 ## Specialized Functions
 New Specialized functions that were added to increase performance or reduce allocations or Quality Of life.
 To highlight things that may be wanted.